Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

-Our predictions for these quantities with the choice of $q^2$-intervals following \cite{Belle-II:2018jsg} are summarized in Tab.~\ref{tab:BR}.
-The theoretical uncertainties of the $q^2$-binned longitudinal $K^*$ polarization fractions $\Delta F_L$ are much reduced compared to the resulting predictions of $\Delta\mathcal{BR}$ , due to the reduced sensitivity of the form-factor ratios to the precise shapes of the $B$-meson distribution amplitudes.
+Our predictions for these observables, with the choice of $q^2$-intervals following \cite{Belle-II:2018jsg}, are summarized in Tab.~\ref{tab:BR}.
+The theoretical uncertainties of the $q^2$-binned longitudinal $K^*$ polarization fractions, $\Delta F_L$, are significantly smaller than those of the branching ratio predictions, $\Delta\mathcal{BR}$, due to the reduced sensitivity of the form-factor ratios to the precise shapes of the $B$-meson distribution amplitudes.